The 3 players Man Utd signed along with Paul Pogba – & how they fared

 But despite being the man to bring Mkhitaryan to Old Trafford, it quickly became clear Mourinho favoured others in forward positions – players who perhaps had a greater appetite to sacrifice their attacking game to defend.

 The winger accumulated 24 goal contributions in 63 matches before he departed for Premier League rivals Arsenal in a swap deal involving Alexis Sanchez in January 2018.
-But Mkhitaryan did win the EFL Cup and Europa League in his first season, which shouldn’t go unmentioned.
+But Mkhitaryan did win the League Cup and Europa League in his one and only full season, which shouldn’t go unmentioned.

 Despite not hitting the heights in Manchester, Mkhitaryan doesn’t regret making the move to the Premier League in 2016.

-“At that time, he [Mourinho] was one of the most successful coaches in the world,” the 33-year-old said.
+“At that time, he [Mourinho] was one of the most successful coaches in the world,” the 34-year-old said.

 “I think he was the coach with the most trophies.
 So that was a different experience.”

-In his two-year Old Trafford stay, the Swedish icon was instrumental in Mourinho’s side which won three trophies – if we include the Community Shield.
+In his two-year Old Trafford stay, the Swedish icon was instrumental in Mourinho’s side which won three trophies in 2016-17 (if we include the Community Shield).

-Although the 40-year-old enjoyed success at United – his standout moment coming at Wembley where he scored a brace in the EFL Cup final – he does feel the club reflect too much on past glories.
+Although the 41-year-old enjoyed success at United – his standout moment coming at Wembley where he scored a brace in the League Cup final – he does feel the club reflect too much on past glories.

 “They talk too much about the past,” Ibrahimovic said, speaking following his departure.